rackerlabs/docs-cloud-files/rst/dev-guide/storage-api-operations/api-operations-for-storage-services.rst

 This section describes each of the API operations provided by the Cloud Files service for storage services.

 All requests are directed to the endpoints described in the cloudFiles section of the service catalog obtained during successful authentication.
-(For more information, see “Authentication” section and the “Service access endpoints” section.)
+(For more information, see :ref:`Authentication<auth>` and :ref:`Service access endpoints<
+>`.)

 Following are some requirements for the storage services component: